-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

-(Loss)/profit for the year (21,200) 9,560
+Profit/(loss) for the year 25,767 (21,200)

-Distributions Distributions paid and payable 3,178 18,745
+Distributions Distributions paid and payable 8,305 3,178

-Due to the current market volatility that has affected the A-REIT sector, the Scheme's distribution frequency was reviewed.
-Effective from 1 April 2020, distribution payments changed from a monthly to quarterly basis until further notice.

 The World Health Organisation (WHO) declared COVID-19 a pandemic in March 2020.
-The pandemic, as well as the measures to slow the spread of the virus, has had an unforeseen impact on global capital markets and slowed economic activity.
-Due to the nature of the pandemic and the increase in market volatility, future outcomes are uncertain and it is difficult to predict the overall impact on the Scheme.
-Numerous A-REITs have moved to defer or reduce their distributions to improve their respective statement of financial position, while those less impacted have maintained distributions.
-For many A-REITs, earnings guidance has been temporarily withdrawn.
+The pandemic, as well as the measures to slow the spread of the virus, has had an unforeseen impact on global capital markets and slowed economic activity in 2020.
+However, the outlook for 2022 is more positive with the global economy recovering strongly as a result of central banks around the world cutting interest rates to record lows, unprecedented government support measures, vaccination efforts underway and the reopening of economies.

 The Responsible Entity and Investment Manager will continue to actively manage the financial risks to which the Scheme is exposed.
 The directors will continue to monitor the situation as appropriate.